jpuigcerver/miarfid-smt/README.md

 miarfid-smt
 ===========

-Course project for Statistical Machine Translation
+Project for Statistical Machine Translation course, within the Master on Artificial Intelligence, Pattern Recognition and Digital Imaging.